-After you have heard the words, “Your child has cancer,” there will be many questions going through your head.
-This tip sheet aims to help you organize and ask important questions about your child’s treatment options and plan.
-Not every question will apply to you, and you may not want to know the answers to all of them at your first visit.
+After you have heard, “your child has cancer,” there will be many questions going through your head.
+This tip sheet can help you get organized and ask important questions about your child’s treatment options and plan.
+Not every question will apply to you, and you may not want to know the answers to all of them on your first visit.
 They are meant to be food for thought when making a list of questions to ask your doctor, either at the initial visit or further along in treatment.

-You will also need to think about including your child in your conversations with the healthcare team about their treatment plan.
-When considering this, it is important to consider your child’s age, developmental stage, and capacity for understanding what is happening and why they need medical attention.
-Your social worker, child life specialist or psychologist can help you to assess your child’s abilities to participate in decision making and treatment planning, as well as help you strategize and plan for talking with your child about their treatment plan.
+- Do you want your child to be part of the conversations with the healthcare team?
+Think about their age, developmental stage, and their ability to understand/ask questions.
+Your social worker, child life specialist, or psychologist can help you to assess your child’s abilities to participate in decision-making and treatment planning, as well as help you strategize and plan for talking with your child about their treatment plan.
 You can also talk with the medical team before the medical conversation begins about how you would like information to be presented to your child.

 - Why does my child need to have this procedure?

 - Will this surgery cure my child’s cancer or is it only part of the treatment plan?